cdiniz/play-slick-rest/README.md

 	curl localhost:9000/supplier/1

-#TODO

-Tests
-tableQ in BaseDAO as implicit val

 #Credits

-To make this template, I just mixed the play scala template with play slick.
+To make this template, I just mixed tutorials and templates, so credits for play and slick guys and slick-repo owner.